axioned/axioned-wordpress-starter/README.md

 ## 3 - Start Development
+1. Change `proxy` path in `gulp.js` file and do necessary changes on `package.json` file
+2. For gulp we require node version 12.22.7
+3. Once changes are done open terminal and run `npm install` command
 1. Make sure the Gulp setup is running for respective project.
 2. `gulp watch` inside of the theme folder to start file watch and hot reload using gulp.